smartdevicelink/sdl_evolution/proposals/NNNN-new-remote-control-modules-and-parameters.md

 Any remote control applications can read the current audio data.
 A RC application cannot set audio source to other applications.
 It can only set audio source to either itself (with target `MOBILE_APP`) or other system sources.
 When a mobile application sends a SetInteriorVechileData request to change the audio source from MOBILE_APP to other types of audio source without `keepContext` parameter or with `keepContext=false`, after the system successfully executes the request, the application will go to HMI level 'BACKGROUND'.

 We recommend that SDL does not block audio source changing requests depending on HMI level.
 However, we recommend that HMI disallow applications running in background change the audio source in order to (1) prevent the application from stealing the audio, and (2) reduce confusion to the driver.
 This restriction means applications (media and remote control type) running in HMI level `FULL` or `LIMTED` can change the audio source.
 Applications in HMI level `NONE` or `BACKGROUND` are not allowed to change the audio source.
-Instead, if an application running in `BACKGROUND` wants to switch the audio source from others to itself, the application shall send an alert with at least "yes" and "no" soft buttons to notify the driver the intention to change the audio source, and set value STEAL_FOCUS (the system will bring the application to foreground) as the system action of the "yes" soft button , so that the driver can click the soft button to confirm the switch.
+Instead, if an application running in `BACKGROUND` wants to switch the audio source from others to itself, the application shall send an alert with at least "yes" and "no" soft buttons to notify the driver the intention to change the audio source, and set value `STEAL_FOCUS` (the system will bring the application to foreground) as the `SystemAction` of the "yes" soft button , so that the driver can click the soft button to confirm the switch.

 For an example, if a media and remote-control application running in `FULL` want to switch the audio source from itself to radio and tune to a specified band and frequency, it shall do two SetInteriorVechileData RPC calls.
 The first one has `ADUIO` as targeted module type, `RADIO_TUNNER` as the new audio source and `keepContext`=true.
-The second one has `RADIO` as targeted module type, and include `band`=`AM\FM\XM` and corresponding frequency parameters.
+The second one has `RADIO` as targeted module type, and include `band`=`AM|FM|XM` and corresponding frequency parameters.

 #### For "HMI Setting" remote-control mobile application will be able to READ and SET:
 | Control Item | Value Range |Type | Comments |